Volscente/NexusLLM/docs/transformers.md

 However, RNNs process input and output sequences sequentially, while Transformers can do it in parallel thanks to the self-attention mechanism.
 Although the cost has highly increased (Quadratic of the context length).

+Transformers are originally born for Natural Language Processing and, in particular, Translation problems.

 ### The Evolution of Transformers
 - GPT-1 was a decoder-only that combined an unsupervised pre-training over a large amount of labelled data and then fine-tuned for a specific task.
 The model was very limited, since it could generalise to tasks that are